We may receive a commission on purchases made from links.

 The Tragic Truth About Richard Simmons

 If you were around in the '80s, there's a good chance you know who Richard Simmons is.
 He rose to fame with his hit workout video "Sweatin' to the Oldies," where he showcased his high-energy, positive personality.
-The fun-loving fitness guru was always seen in his uniform of a bedazzled tank and striped Dolphin shorts — and any time he made a television appearance, he brought the fun.
-While visiting "The Ellen Show" back in 2003, he showed up wearing his typical outfit of choice and told her, "This is my uniform.
+The fun-loving fitness icon was always seen in his uniform of a bedazzled tank and striped Dolphin shorts — and any time he made a television appearance, he brought the fun.
+While visiting "The Ellen DeGeneres Show" back in 2003, he showed up wearing his typical outfit of choice and told her, "This is my uniform.
 You know, Batman has a uniform, and then Superman has a uniform, and this is mine."

-It's hard not to get caught up by Simmons' infectious laughter, but many fans may be surprised to know that he wasn't always so happy.
+It wasn't hard not to get caught up by Simmons' infectious laughter, but many fans may be surprised to know that he wasn't always so happy.
 In fact, the motivation for his wanting to help people stemmed from his childhood during which he struggled with his weight and had an unhealthy relationship with food.
 Although he overcame obesity and eventually became one of the most successful exercise personalities, his troubles continued to follow him throughout his life.

 Richard Simmons was picked on for being overweight

 Things got worse as Simmons got older.
 "You could always tell sometimes at school when he was younger he would try to hold back tears.
 I felt for him, the boys would just pick up on him because of his weight and during gym class and stuff," his friend Antoinette DiPiazza shared with People.
-New Orleans was full of delicious food and Simmons would eat as a way of coping and by the time he graduated high school, he was close to 300 pounds.
+New Orleans was full of delicious food and Simmons would eat as a way of coping.
+By the time he graduated high school, he was close to 300 pounds.
 Eventually, he was motivated to lose weight, but he didn't always do it the healthy way.

 Richard Simmons' weight loss journey led to health problems

 Richard Simmons' road to a fit life wasn't easy.
 He was first jarred into losing weight after he found a note on his car in 1968 that stated, "Dear Richard: Fat people die young.
 Please don't die," per People.
 He revealed that he did whatever it took to lose weight, which included diet pills, not eating enough, and exercising compulsively.
-He lost over 100 pounds in less than three months, which came with its consequences.
+He lost more than 100 pounds in less than three months, which came with its consequences.
 "I ended up looking like a thin Glad bag.
 My hair fell out, my skin drooped, my breath was foul and my mood matched," Simmons stated.

 The note did a number on Simmons.
 He shared with Oprah Winfrey, "At a certain point, I was very afraid to eat because I was very afraid to die and so I stopped eating and I got to 119 pounds and I ended up in the hospital."
 His relationship with food also suffered, "Like, when I saw spaghetti, I saw worms.
 I mean, I started picturing food as an enemy," he told her.
 Simmons admitted that he was a compulsive eater and even showed his sense of humor during the difficult conversation.
 "I came out of my mother's womb with a fork.
 And was my first word mom or dad?
 Buffet," he declared.